-These Are the Essential Web Sites That Everyone Need!
+These are the Essential Web Sites That Every Small Engine Repair Enthusiast

-This is a very popular web site!
-So be sure to bookmark THIS PAGE before you continue!
+sure to bookmark THIS WEBSITE before you continue!

 No registration or password required, no automatic popups, no spyware, adware, viruses, Trojan Horses or malicious codes inside.
-If you have any problems with any of my web sites, please let me know and I will correct it/them immediately!
-All my web sites are easy to navigate, too...no tricky links or shenanigans!
+If you have any problems with any of my web sites, please let A-1 Miller's know and I will correct it/them immediately!
+All of my web sites are easy to navigate, too...no tricky links or shenanigans!
 Also, all my web sites are educational, easy to understand, safe and enjoyable to read for all ages!
-The information in my web sites is a lot clearer and more direct than any Kohler or Cub Cadet publication.
-And it's best to use the newest version of Microsoft's Internet Explorer or Google Chrome web browsers to experience all the effects of my web sites.
+The information in my web sites is more understandable and direct than any Kohler or Cub Cadet publication.
+And it's best to use the newest version of Google Chrome or Microsoft's Internet Explorer web browsers to experience all the effects of my web sites.
 Optimized for 1024 x 768 screen resolution.
-To search for a word or phrase in this Web page, with Microsoft Internet Explorer 6.x or Google Chrome, press CTRL+F to open the Find dialog box.
-(This web site updated 12/6/12).
+To search for a word or phrase in any of my web sites, press CTRL and F to open the Find dialog box in your web browser.

 |Engine Performance -